Bubblemania:

 Gum Trivia

-On July 19, 1994, Susan Montgomery Williams holds the Guinness World Record for blowing the largest bubble gum bubble: a whoppin’ 23 inches in diameter!
-To see Susan in action, visit her website: http://come.to/bubblechamp
+On July 19, 1994, Susan Montgomery Williams (1961-2008) adhered herself to the Guinness Book of World Records when she blew the largest bubble gum bubble: a whoppin’ 23 inches in diameter!
+To learn more about Chewsy Suzy, or to see her in action, visit:

 The best way to remove bubble gum from your hair is by rubbing a little peanut butter on the wad.
 The oils in peanut butter may soften the gum enough to pull the goo off with your fingers.